Before giving to you the beginner’s guide to digestive health testing, I have to apologize.

 Once you’ve booked the appointment, you are ready to prepare for it.

-And by the way, one of the BEST ways to prepare is by simply taking your 28-day gut healing journaling SYSTEM (that you’ve been keeping detailed record in) and hand to the practitioner.
+And by the way, one of the BEST ways to prepare is by simply taking your gut healing journaling SYSTEM (that you’ve been keeping detailed record in) and hand to the practitioner.

 Seriously.
 This is the easiest way for both you and them.
 It’s why I created it.